RUN PATAGONIA FAQS

 Why isn’t the flight included?

 Let’s be honest, we are all unique and your schedules (and originating airport!) are no exception.
 Come early, stay late.
 Drive, fly, sail, take a train, or arrive by horseback.
 Participants will be responsible for booking their travel arrangements and ensuring that they meet the specified requirements:

-For the 9 day trip: participants should arrive in Punta Arenas by evening of the trip start date.
+Participants should arrive in Punta Arenas by evening of the trip start date.
 You will be responsible for meeting us at our hotel; transport is very simple and cheap, and we will provide specific instructions.
 Departures should be no earlier than 3:00pm on the final day and we will take you to the airport.
 Suggestions and guidance will be provided once you are signed up.